 Don’t Breathe was greeted by terms like ‘an instant classic’ and celebrated for ratcheting up the tension and suspense.
 Not to mention that it has become a considerable box-office success, far more than initially expected.
 Certainly, in watching it, it does manage to keep an audience on the edge of the seat and rattle them with a number of jumps.
 In theory, this is all that you should ask from a horror film.

 On the other hand, I compare Don’t Breathe to films such as the aforementioned Hush and Julia’s Eyes, both of which I have seen in recent months beforehand.
 These are fine and excellent horror shows that settle into the imagination with unsettling effect.
 Don’t Breathe has the same focus but only a day after watching it I am struggling to think of any memorable jumps or anything that was applaudable in its tension or skill.
 It feels like a work that is no more than a slickly polished series of jump shocks and loud noises.

 What Don’t Breathe reminds of a good deal is Wes Craven’s The People Under the Stairs (1991).
 Both films have protagonists that are at the bottom of the rung in modern US society who decide to solve problems by breaking into other people’s houses to steal from them.
 In both cases, they become imprisoned there and hunted through the house by their owners.
 In both cases, they also find that the owners of the house keep other people prisoner.
 Don’t Breathe worked okay up until the introduction of the imprisoned Franciska Torocsik and then having Jane Levy imprisoned so that Stephen Lang can impregnate her.
 This just seemed a point where the film leapt off from being a tight psycho-thriller into ridiculous B movie psycho territory.

-Fede Alvarez next made the upcoming The Girl in the Spider’s Web (2018)
+Fede Alvarez next made The Girl in the Spider’s Web (2018)